tsai-henry/webprinter/README.md

 - ncurses: a library for formatting command line programs (Download ncurses here: https://invisible-island.net/ncurses/)

-To compile the program, run the following command in a Mac terminal:
+To compile and execute the program, run the following command in a Mac terminal and then enter the URL of the online content you wish to access:

-    gcc main.c -lcurl -lncurses -o main
+    gcc main.c -lcurl -lncurses -o main && ./main

 This could be simplified by using a makefile which I hope to add in the future.

-To execute the program, run "./main" in a Mac terminal, then enter the URL of the online content you wish to access.